Integreight/1Sheeld-Android-App/README.md

 Change Log:

+--------- Version 1.4.0 (150818) -----------

+- Added the GLCD shield.
+- Fixed an issue with the NFC shield.
+- Removed the Facebook shield temporarily due to a change in their permissions policy.
+- Increased overall app stability and fixed other major bugs.
+- Fixed a issue with the repo that prevented it from building.

 --------- Version 1.3.1 (150519) -----------

 - Fixed a bug where the app rating dialog appears each time a connection is made.